Welcome to the Surgery Newsletter.

-The Evaluation Panel will endorse a recommendation that will be advised by the Deputy Secretary, System Purchasing and Performance Division.
-Successful districts and networks can expect to be notified shortly.
+The Evaluation Panel endorsed a recommendation that advised the Deputy Secretary, System Purchasing and Performance Division.
+Successful Districts and Networks were notified in November 2017.

 NSW has the best on-time elective surgery performance in the country.
 During 2016/17 NSW maintained or improved on-time performance in all clinical priority categories, sustained or reduced median wait times across all categories, and delivered in excess of 5,000 additional elective surgeries.

 The volume of overdue patients remained low throughout 2016/17, with 210 patients overdue at the end of June 2017.
 Considering the additional patient presentations experienced across NSW, the ability for the system to deliver these performance results for elective surgery is exceptional.

 Can I accept recommendations for admission (RFAs) from patients who don’t live in my local health district (out of area patients)?